Vino Santo from Cantina Toblino – WOTY 2021

 The epicentre of Nosiola is in the Valle dei Laghi, a U-shaped “valley of lakes” in the western part of Trentino.
 Here, the spectacular terroir is a strong candidate for the biblical Eden.

 As the name implies, there are numerous lakes, including Lake Toblino.
-Cantina Toblino’s Nosiola is on the lake’s edge, at an altitude of 200-300 metres, occupying well-drained dolostone glacial soils that are rich in magnesium and calcium carbonate.
+Cantina Toblino’s Nosiola is on the lake’s edge, at an altitude of 200-300 metres, occupying well-drained dolostone glacial soils rich in magnesium and calcium carbonate.

 Air-drying and Botrytis